JoJoJet/bevy-mouse-tracking/README.md

 fn setup(mut commands: Commands) {
     let camera_id = commands
-        // Spawn a camera bundle
+        // Spawn a camera bundle, etc.
-        .spawn_bundle(Camera2dBundle::default())
-        // Opt in to mouse tracking
-        .insert(MousePos::default())
+        // ...
-        // Get the ID of the camera entity we just spawned .id();
+        // Get the ID of the camera entity we just spawned.
+        .id();

     // Define the `MainCamera` resource.